-Kayak technology has recently taken the fishing business by storm, and with good cause.
+Kayak technology has recently taken the fishing business by storm and with good cause.
 Anglers may access certain distant and unfished areas with fishing kayaks, which are far less expensive than standard fishing boats.

 Kayak prices increase practically every year as new concepts emerge, such as hull shapes, pedal, and electric motor drives, and advancements in the materials used to construct these kayaks.
 These enhancements increase the kayak angler’s overall experience and are well worth the investment!

-Fishing kayaks vary in price $390 on average but can cost $4,000 or more depending on features, category, length, and brand.
-Sit-On-Top kayaks are the cheapest, with prices ranging from $300 to $1,500.
+Fishing kayaks vary in price by $390 on average but can cost $4,000 or more depending on features, category, length, and brand.
+Sit-on-top kayaks are the cheapest, with prices ranging from $300 to $1,500.
 The most costly kayaks are pedal drive and motorized kayaks, which can cost anywhere from $1,200 to $5,000 or more.
 Inflatable kayaks range in price from $400 to $1,500.

 Different types of fishing kayak prices